Kurento/kurento/kmf-media-connector/package/README.md

 The KMF Media Connector is a proxy that allows to clients to connect to Kurento Media Server through websockets.
 Kurento Media Server supports two transport
  technologies: Thrift or RabbitMQ.
-This proxy made necessary convertions between websockets and Thrift or RabbitMQ.
+This proxy made necessary conversions between websockets and Thrift or RabbitMQ.

 Installation instructions